alibinshahid92/LB_automotives/README.md

-# LB Automotives Website
+# Essex Recoveries Website

-A modern, responsive website for LB Automotives - a professional car recovery service based in East London.
+A modern, responsive website for Essex Recoveries - a professional car recovery service based in East London.

 ## Features